Kershasp Tehmurasp Satarawala: Biography

 Director on the Boards of- Tata Chemicals, Gujarat State Fertilizers and Chemicals, Indian Oil Corporation, Air India, ITDC, and Hindustan Aeronautics Limited and chaired the board of Gujarat Aromatics Limited.
 Member- Minorities Commission (1981-1983), Indian Wildlife Board (1980-1983), World Wildlife Fund, W region (1976-1981).
 Vice President Bombay Natural History Society (1980), Founder member of Indian National Trust for Art & Cultural Heritage.

-Wife: Frainy Kaikhushru Bilimoria
+Personal life and death

-Children: Three daughters- Phiroza, Anahita, Ferida
+He was married to Frainy Kaikhushru Bilimoria.
+They had three daughters named Phiroza, Anahita and Ferida.

 He died on 20 August 2001 in Pune at the age of 85.